Brain3D: Generating 3D Objects from fMRI: Related work

 \textbf{Neuroscience} Traditional approaches in neuroscience and life sciences, such as animal studies~\cite{Costa2022,Chen2022} and invasive techniques~\cite{Singh2022,Risom2022}, have provided valuable insights into neural mechanisms.
 However, these methods face significant limitations, including the need for animal sacrifice~\cite{Rai2018}, ethical concerns~\cite{Díaz2021}, and interspecies heterogeneity~\cite{Jansen2020}, which can hinder the translation of findings to human vision.
 Additionally, traditional methods often lack the spatial and temporal resolution necessary to capture the complex dynamics of neural activity underlying 3D vision perception.
 Our work offers a novel interdisciplinary approaches that explore intrinsic human vision perception through non-invasive fMRI-based generation.

 \textbf{Computer vision} Computer vision, which aims to develop computational models inspired by biological vision~\cite{KhalighRazavi2014, Lecun2015DeepLearning}, has emerged as a promising avenue for understanding the neural basis of visual perception.
-While computer vision models have achieved remarkable success in various tasks, such as object recognition~\cite{Kubilius2019,Sexton2022}, detection~\cite{Baek2021}, and scene understanding~\cite{Frey2023}, their contribution to understanding biological vision remains limited.
+While vision models have achieved remarkable success in various tasks, such as object recognition~\cite{Kubilius2019,Sexton2022}, detection~\cite{Baek2021}, and scene understanding~\cite{Frey2023}, their contribution to understanding biological vision remains limited.
 These models primarily focus on catching human-like performance on specific tasks using visual input, without directly incorporating brain signals or mimicking the neural processes involved in biological vision.
 Furthermore, these models are not designed to simulate the human visual system.
 In contrast, this work directly integrates brain signals into a visual computing model, enabling the simulation of 3D vision that aims to reflect the neural mechanisms of biological vision.

 \textbf{Neural decoding} Neural decoding models have focused on extracting essential representations of brain signals for visual content prediction~\cite{Naselaris2011, Kamitani2005} and object recognition~\cite{Horikawa2017}.
 These investigations have also shown promise in reconstructing images~\cite{Beliy2019} from fMRI data using techniques such as generative adversarial networks~\cite{Seeliger2018,Shen2019} and latent-space diffusion~\cite{Chen2023, Scotti2024}.
 However, these studies are currently limited to single views, which constrains their ability to model and analyze the underlying human brain's 3D visual processing capabilities.
+When considering brain-signal-based 3D synthesis, the intrinsically significant diversity within the human brain can cause instability, resulting in a lack of consistency for 3D synthesis.
 To bridge this gap, our work pioneers the use of fMRI data for generating 3D object models, capturing the complex interplay between different regions of the human visual system.